2026 Montana House of Representatives election: District 54

 The 54th district is represented by Republican Lee Deming, who is eligible to run for re-election but has not yet stated if he will do so.

 District 55

 The 55th district is represented by Republican Brad Barker, who is eligible to run for re-election but has not yet stated if he will do so.

 District 56

 The 56th district is represented by Republican Fiona Nave, who is eligible to run for re-election but has not yet stated if she will do so.

 District 57

 The 57th district is represented by Democrat Scott Rosenzweig, who is eligible to run for re-election but has not yet stated if he will do so.

 District 58

-The 58th district is represented by Democrat Jamie Isaly, who is eligible to run for re-election but has not yet stated if she will do so.
+The 58th district is represented by Democrat Jamie Isaly, who is eligible to run for re-election but has not yet stated if he will do so.

 District 59

-The 59th district is represented by Democrat Ed Stafman, who is eligible to run for re-election but has not yet stated if he will do so.
+The 59th district is represented by Democrat Katie Fire Thunder, who was appointed to the seat by the Gallatin County Commission to finish the term of Democrat Ed Stafman after Stafman resigned in November.
+Fire Thunder has filed to run to election to a full term.